openhab/openhab-docs/_addons_bindings/zwave/doc/ebv/heatappfloor_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 1

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 2

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 3

+Switch the power on and off

 The ```switch_binary3``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 4

+Switch the power on and off

 The ```switch_binary4``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 5

+Switch the power on and off

 The ```switch_binary5``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 6

+Switch the power on and off

 The ```switch_binary6``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 7

+Switch the power on and off

 The ```switch_binary7``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 8

+Switch the power on and off

 The ```switch_binary8``` channel supports the ```Switch``` item and is in the ```Switch``` category.